MattDawson2020/MessageMe/README.md

 -Basic HTML, CSS and SemanticUI
 -What a framework is and how they worked
--The basics of Ruby on Rails, which would come back to help greatly in Makers week 8
+-The basics of Ruby on Rails, which would come back to help greatly in Makers week 8 -How to use channels to create an instant chat feature
 ```